Josh Bell Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Mariners' 3.33 team ERA ranks eighth among all league pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all MLB pitching staffs (3.18).

-- Mariners pitchers combine to rank 11th in baseball in home runs allowed (six total, 0.8 per game).
+- Mariners pitchers combine to allow six home runs (0.7 per game), the fifth-fewest in the league.

-- The Mariners will look to Gonzales (0-0) in his second start this season.
+- Kirby (0-1) gets the starting nod for the Mariners, his second this season.

-- His most recent appearance was on Sunday against the Cleveland Guardians, when the lefty threw five innings, surrendering four earned runs while allowing six hits.
+- The righty last appeared on Tuesday against the Los Angeles Angels, when he tossed 4 1/3 innings, allowing four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.